What Is Editing?

 Editing is the process that involves reviewing, organizing, correcting grammar and spelling, and formatting a piece of content.

-Distinct from the content writing process, editing takes place after the content is drafted.
+Distinct from the content writing process, editing occurs after the content is drafted.

-• Developmental, which focuses on the correctness and arguments of the writing to make sure the piece accomplishes its goals.
-Often there is a round of revision by the writer after this step.
+1. Developmental editing focuses on the correctness and arguments of the writing to make sure the piece accomplishes its goals.
+Often, there is a round of revision by the writer after this step.
 This step is best handled in-house by a subject-matter expert (SME).

-• Line editing, which looks at each line of content and edits it for conciseness and clarity so that each sentence is as impactful as possible.
+2. Line editing involves examining each line of content and editing it for conciseness and clarity so that each sentence is as impactful as possible.

-• Copy editing, which looks at the technical aspects of writing to make sure the piece aligns with the style and editorial guidelines given.
-Copy editing also looks at proper usage of words, readability, and grammar.
+3. Copy editing looks at the technical aspects of writing to ensure the piece aligns with the style and editorial guidelines.
+Copy editing also looks at the proper usage of words, readability, and grammar.

-• Proofreading, which is the final step of editing yet should not be overlooked as it often catches the final errors and mistakes that can kill conversions.
+4. Proofreading is the final step of editing, yet it should not be overlooked as it often catches the final errors and mistakes that can kill conversions.

 What Is The Typical Editing Process?

-Once the article is returned, the real editing process begins.
+Once the article is returned, the actual editing process begins.

 A Sample Editing Process, Outlined

 First, an editor, usually an in-house subject matter expert, conducts developmental editing and reviews the piece for correctness and following the brief.
-They may have stylistic as well as substantive content edits to make, and the draft will usually go back to the writer for those changes before it is ready for line editing.
+They may have stylistic and substantive content edits to make, and the draft will usually go back to the writer for those changes before it is ready for line editing.

-Next up in the process is in fact line editing.
-Line editing is where an editor, either an in-house expert or an outside provider, reads the piece of content in-depth and works the writing so that it does its job as well as possible.
+Next up in the process is line editing.
+In line editing, an editor, either an in-house expert or an outside provider, reads the piece of content in depth and works the writing so that it does its job as well as possible.
 They look for conciseness, word choice, clarity of thought and argument, and more.
 This is the editing that makes a piece of content perform.

-After line editing is copy editing, which is the practice of technically editing a piece of content for adherence to brand guidelines, adherence to the grammar style of choice, and more.
-The copy editor, usually an outsourced person, makes sure that the content across a brand is consistent.
+After line editing is copy editing, which is the practice of technically editing a piece of content to adhere to brand guidelines, the grammar style of choice, and more.
+The copy editor, usually an outsourced person, ensures that the content across a brand is consistent.

 Finally, the piece is proofread.
 Proofreading is the practice of reading a final draft before it is published.
-Coming from the world of traditional publishing and typesetting where it was very expensive to change the actual type letters once in progress, proofreading does a final review of the copy to catch any final typos or grammar errors before it goes to print (or before the Publish button is clicked on the internet).
-It is worth noting that some companies like proofreading to be done before developmental and line editing so that those higher-paid editors are not distracted.
+Coming from the world of traditional publishing and typesetting, where it was costly to change the actual type letters once in progress, proofreading does a final review of the copy to catch any final typos or grammar errors before it goes to print (or before the Publish button is clicked on the internet).
+It is worth noting that some companies like proofreading before developmental and line editing so that those higher-paid editors are not distracted.

 Why and Does my content need editing?

 Every piece of content needs editing.
-Whether you’ve been publishing on the internet for decades or are brand new to it, every piece of content needs to be reviewed before publishing because no writer is perfect.
+Whether you’ve been publishing on the internet for decades or are brand new, every piece of content needs to be reviewed before publishing because no writer is perfect.

-Editors exist to help writers make their writing as good as can be so it accomplishes the writer’s goal.
+Editors exist to help writers improve their writing so that it accomplishes the writer’s goal.

-Whether the writer is looking to generate an audience, capture leads, or simply educate their audience, an editor takes the written content and uses the levels of developmental editing, line editing, copy editing, and proofreading to make that content stronger and to adhere to brand editorial guidelines.
+Whether the writer is looking to generate an audience, capture leads, or simply educate their audience, an editor takes the written content and uses developmental editing, line editing, copy editing, and proofreading to strengthen it and adhere to brand editorial guidelines.

 What is editing (simple answer)?